 Trampolines started to appear in the gardens of private houses within the UK around the turn of this century.
 Since that time, they have become incredibly commonplace, and the reasons why are understandable.
 The compact nature of the trampolines makes them an attractive proposition for all but the smallest of gardens.
-The relative success of British gymnastics at the 2012 Olympic Games in London may have captured the imagination of young people.
+The relative success of British gymnastics at the Olympic Games London 2012 and subsequent Olympic Games may have captured the imagination of young people.
 Trampolines can provide a valuable outlet for children to exercise and burn energy either alone or with friends in relatively secure locations, reducing the risk of stranger danger, and possibly prolonging the life of sofa’s and mattresses throughout the land.

-Commercial trampoline parks are indoor facilities that have wall-to-wall trampolines ideally arranged to prevent users falling off on to hard surfaces or colliding.
-Padded or spring walls and floors are usually provided in order to reduce the risk of impact injuries.
+Commercial trampoline parks are indoor facilities that usually contain wall-to-wall trampolines that are arranged to prevent users falling off on to hard surfaces or colliding.
+Padded or spring walls and floors are often used to reduce the risk of impact injuries.

 Please download to read the full response.